 Chestnut Hill Elementary: 315-453-1193

 Liverpool Middle: 315-453-1147

 Soule Road Middle: 315-453-1168

 On the day of absence or late arrival, the parent or guardian should telephone the attendance office between 7 and 9:30 a.m.
-If no call is received, the attendance clerk will call a parent or guardian.
+If a call is not received, a parent or guardian will be contacted via the SchoolMessenger attendance system and asked to contact the school to confirm the absence.
 On returning to school, the student must bring a note stating the reason for absence or tardiness, and the date of the absence or time of late arrival.

 Annex Attendance Phone Number: 315-453-1135